What Happens To Your Life Insurance Policy If You Move Abroad?

 As a result of this trend towards a more transient lifestyle, Expatriate Healthcare has identified a growing demand for life insurance policies that are truly portable and follow the international traveller wherever they go: whether as a standalone product, or to complement an existing arrangement.

-For this reason, we have developed an international term life insurance product that is specifically aimed at expats.
+For this reason, we have developed an international life insurance policy that is specifically aimed at expats.
 The policy remains in force if the policyholder moves from country to country, and it can be quoted and applied for online, with premiums accepted in three currencies: sterling, euros and US dollars.
 Currently the policy is available to persons resident in 88 different countries and 56 different nationalities (subject to licensing).
 Capacity for the product is provided by ANV’s Lloyd’s of London Syndicate 779.
+We also offer a number of other expat insurance products to help keep you protected.

 A UN report in 2013 showed that a record 232 million people – 3.2% of the world’s total population – live in a different country to the one in which they were born.